sigstore/docs/README.md

-# Sigstore docs
+# Sigstore Docs

 This repo contains the Sigstore documentation, which is hosted at [docs.sigstore.dev](https://docs.sigstore.dev/).

-If you are looking for the frontend development of the [Sigstore website](https://www.sigstore.dev/), please visit the [sigstore-wesbite](https://github.com/sigstore/sigstore-website) repo.
+If you are looking for the frontend development of the [Sigstore website](https://www.sigstore.dev/), please visit the [sigstore-website](https://github.com/sigstore/sigstore-website) repo.

 ## Contributing